The Bad Seed (2018 film): Plot

-He wakes up before this can happen and brings Emma back to the lake house.
-He crushes some medicine and puts it into Emma’s hot chocolate, but Emma switches the mugs without him noticing.
-He drinks his and when he is asleep, Emma tries to shoot him with his gun but misses.
+The next day, David drives Emma to a lake house, intending to kill her and then himself.
+He drugs Emma's hot chocolate, but she switches the mugs, incapacitating him.
+He wakes up when she shoots at him with his gun.
 He chases her and Emma calls 911, screaming for help.
-The caretaker (Lorne Cardinal) of the lake house hears the gunshot and arrives with his shotgun to find David about to kill Emma as he claims that Emma is evil.
-The caretaker shoots David and Emma remains unharmed as the authorities arrive.

-The next morning as David's body is being removed, Emma sits solemnly in the back of a car and hugs her aunt Angela, staring into the distance with a cold and victorious grin.
+The caretaker of the lake house arrives with his shotgun to find David about to kill Emma, claiming she is evil.
+The caretaker fatally shoots David.
+As David's body is being removed, Emma sits in the back of a car hugging her aunt Angela.
+She stares into the distance and grins.